Nee-Na: Plot

-Vinay Panicker (Vijay Babu) is the head of an advertising agency based in Mumbai.
-He is married to Nalini (Ann Augustine) and they have a son.
+Vinay Panicker is the head of an advertising agency based in Mumbai.
+He is married to Nalini and they have a son.
 Vijay asks for a transfer to Kochi and moves to Kochi to take over the Kochi branch.
-He is impressed by the works of a creative director, Neena (Deepti Sati), an alcoholic and tomboy girl in his company.
+He is impressed by the works of a creative director, Neena, an alcoholic and tomboy girl in his company.
 He also learns that she works in her own terms, comes and leaves office at her own will.
 She does not go along well with her colleagues.
 Vinay is open to her oddities and which makes Nalini to binge eat.
 Slowly Neena falls in love with Vinay.
 During a dance party, Neena asks Vinay to kiss her.
 Vinay startles and shrugs her off and goes home.
 Disturbed Vinay comes home and Neena calls.
 Vinay puts the phone on speaker and tells Neena that he is committed to his wife and is not up for an extramarital relation in the presence of Nalini.

 Devastated, Neena goes missing for 5 days.
 Neena attempts suicide and Vinay is called by the hospital staff from Neena's contacts.
 The hospital staff mistake Vinay to be her husband.
 The doctor advises Vinay to take Neena to a well known rehab centre at the earliest since she is a complete alcoholic and a young person who can recover.
 The rehab centre will allow only family members or couples.
 Vinay tries to contact Neena's estranged family but her father is sick and unable to travel.
 After telling Nalini and feeling guilty, Vinay decides to take Neena to the rehab centre by posing as Neena's husband.